jylisadoney/soc-341/2-databases.md

 * Type your keywords into the search box
   * Example: vaccines AND opinions AND trust
     * Visit the <a href="https://jylisadoney.github.io/soc-341/4-syntax.html" target="_blank">Search Syntax tab</a> to learn more about `AND`
-* Click on search or hit enter on your keyboard
+* Click search or hit enter on your keyboard

 ## Limit search results
 On the results page, you can limit your results by: